-The developer will construct 1) a portion of COF MTP Project 66 consisting of Carlisle Lane from HWY 96 to and the north-south portion of Del Rio Pike and 2) a proposed left turn lane on Del Rio Pike at the primary entrance to the annexed property.
+Primary access will be provided for the property at one location on the north-south portion of Del Rio Pike, south of Whitehall Drive.
+Two secondary accesses shall-will be provided by connecting to Brinkley Drive and Whitehall Dr. within at the boundary of the Whitehall subdivision.
+The transportation network shall be upgraded as follows.
+The following projects are recommended to be implemented as phased improvements being made in conjunction with the development of the annexed area.
+The timing of the phasing will determined through further consideration of the plan for the annexed area as it is reviewed and approved by the City.
+Phase 1 The developer will construct 1) a portion of COF MTP Project 66 consisting of Carlisle Lane from HWY 96 to and the north-south portion of Del Rio Pike and 2) a proposed left turn lane on Del Rio Pike at the primary entrance to the annexed property.
 The proposed Carlisle improvements will be constructed with a modified section of COF TS-9 that includes two 12 ft travel lanes, two 4 ft bike lanes and curb and gutter.
-The remainder of the section's improvements (i.e. sidewalks) will occur with the future development of the lands adjacent to the roadway are currently identified as a future major collector roadway.
-The developer shall be required to construct a Major collector section from Highway 96 to the Intersection of Del Rio Pike and Cotton Ln as shown in Exhibit B. The developer is specifically responsible for addressing horizontal geometric deficiencies as well as providing two 12-foot travel lanes separated by a 16' median to provide access control, two 4 foot bicycle lanes, a sidewalk on both sides of the roadway, roundabout junctions (or turn lanes as necessary), a curb and gutter drainage system and all necessary right of way and easements.
+The remainder of the section's improvements (i.e. sidewalks) will occur with the future development of the lands adjacent to the roadway.are currently identified as a future major collector roadway.
+The developer shall be required to construct a Major collector section from Highway 96 to the Intersection of Del Rio Pike and Cotton Ln as shown in Exhibit B. The developer is specifically responsible for addressing horizontal geometric deficiencies as well as providing two 12-feet travel lanes separated by a 16' median to provide access control, two 4 feet bicycle lanes, a sidewalk on both sides of the roadway, roundabout junctions (or turn lanes as necessary), a curb and gutter drainage system and all necessary right-of-way and easements.
 The Developer shall be responsible for the removal and restoration of roadways that are abandoned as a result of these improvements.
-In addition the improvements shall be coordinated with the Mack Hatcher NW Extension Project for the proposed intersection of Mack Hatcher and Del Rio Pike.
+In addition the improvements-shall be coordinated with the Mack Hatcher NW-Extension Project for the proposed intersection of Mack Hatcher and Del Rio Pike.
 The estimated cost of these improvements is \$5.6 million.